Exposes underlying errors by lifting both successful and failed

 const all: Future<number[]> = Future.sequence([f1, f2, f3])

-until it returns a Right
+Keeps calling f until it returns a Right value.

 Based on Phil Freeman's Stack Safety for Free.